 The American Assembly is the home of the Open Syllabus Project (OSP), an effort to build the first large-scale online database of university course syllabi as a platform for the development of new research, teaching, and administrative tools.

-An exploration of how the Open Syllabus Project might support the lifelong learning programs of public libraries.
+This meeting held on October 20th, 2017, was an exploration of how the Open Syllabus Project might support the lifelong learning programs of public libraries.

 The Eisenhower Memorial Commission launched an interactive website that highlights the unique history and mission of The American Assembly, founded by Dwight D. Eisenhower in 1951 during his time as president of Columbia University.